atoppi/simple-wordle-solver/README.md

 This is very useful for e.g. comparing different strategies in terms of speed, success rate and average steps needed to solve.

-When the programs ends it will present an useful summary.
+When the program ends it will present an useful summary.

 ```
-total iterations	 = 1000
+total iterations	 = 10000
-solved avg steps	 = 3.98
+solved avg steps	 = 4.59
 errors 			     = 0
-solved %		     = 95%
+solved %		     = 89.91%
-unsolved %		     = 5%
+unsolved %		     = 10.09%
 ```

 ## Strategies

 - `0` : random guess among the remaining words

-This works surprsingly well, with a success rate of ~94-95% in ~4.15 average steps.
+This works surprsingly well, with a success rate of ~90% in ~4.6 average steps.
 Of course it is the quickest strategy.

 - `1` : pick words with the higest number of distinct chars

 This is the default strategy.
-It has a success rate of ~95-96% in ~4.10 average steps.
+It has a success rate of ~92% in ~4.5 average steps.
 It executes in reasonable time.

 - `2`: pick words with the most frequent chars in the remaining words

 This strategy proved to be very poor.
-It has a success rate of ~87% in ~4.5 average steps.
+It has a success rate of ~80% in ~4.9 average steps.
 It also is very slow, since it needs to re-calculate chars frequency at each step.

 - `3`: mix 1 and 2, pick words with the most frequent *distinct* chars

-This is the best strategy in terms of success rate (~95-96%) and average steps needed (~3.8).
+This is the best strategy in terms of success rate (~94%) and average steps needed (~4.27).
 However it is as slow as `3`.